ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 }
 ```

 If there are any errors thrown from the database lookup, or the `getMetaDataFor` function, the promise would become rejected.
-Since we don't handle the rejection here, and assuming nobody else handle this error, then it becomes an [unhandled promise rejection](http://thecodebarbarian.com/unhandled-promise-rejections-in-node.js.html).
+Since we don't handle the rejection here, assuming nobody else handles this error, it becomes an [unhandled promise rejection](http://thecodebarbarian.com/unhandled-promise-rejections-in-node.js.html).

 ### Mistake: Handle Rejected Promises with try..catch

-You probably get use to handle errors in JavaScript using try..catch syntax, and you would like to handle errors from promises using that syntax too.
-Unfortunately, that won't work.
+You may be used to handling errors in JavaScript using the try..catch syntax, and you may wonder if it is possible to handle errors with promises using the same try..catch syntax.

-See the example mentioned above.
+Unfortunately, that won't work:

 ```js
 function getUserSkills(userId) {